Official Information Act 1982: Proposals for reform

-The Act has been reviewed repeatedly over its lifetime, and there have been several suggestions for reform.
+The act has been reviewed repeatedly over its lifetime, and there have been several suggestions for reform.

-In 1992 the New Zealand Law Commission conducted a limited review of the operation of the Act, and specifically its time limits, the processes around large and broadly defined requests, charging provisions, and the ability of the executive to veto release.
+In 1992 the New Zealand Law Commission conducted a limited review of the operation of the act, and specifically its time limits, the processes around large and broadly defined requests, charging provisions, and the ability of the executive to veto release.
 The review did not report back until 1997 due to the transition to MMP and recommended reducing the time limit for requests to 15 working days as well as a number of technical and administrative reforms.
 A few of the latter were implemented via a Statutes Amendment Bill in 2003, but core recommendations were not.

-The Law Commission reviewed the Act again in 2012, and recommended expanding the scope of the Act to cover the parliamentary service and remove inconsistencies, replacing the Ombudsman with a specialist Information Commissioner, and expanding the Act to cover proactive release, as well as a number of administrative and technical changes.
-This was to be implemented through a rewritten Act, which would cover both central and local government.
+The Law Commission reviewed the act again in 2012, and recommended expanding the scope of the act to cover the parliamentary service and remove inconsistencies, replacing the Ombudsman with a specialist Information Commissioner, and expanding the act to cover proactive release, as well as a number of administrative and technical changes.
+This was to be implemented through a rewritten act, which would cover both central and local government.
 The government adopted a number of minor technical reforms, but rejected any significant change.

-A review by Chief Ombudsman Beverley Wakem in 2015 focused on the implementation of the Act by government agencies.
+A review by Chief Ombudsman Beverley Wakem in 2015 focused on the implementation of the act by government agencies.
 It found no evidence of political interference in the handling of requests but noted that nearly 80% of senior managers had never received any training in responding to OIA requests and that most government agencies did not have proactive policies for the timely release of information.
 It made numerous recommendations for improving agency OIA practices, but did not recommend any changes to the legislation itself.

-In 2018 the New Zealand Council for Civil Liberties made a number of recommendations for reform of the Act, including expanding coverage to Parliament, companies in which the government has majority control, and quasi-judicial agencies such as the Independent Police Complaints Authority; greater proactive release; limiting commercial and legal withholding grounds; and various measures to reduce political interference with the operation of the Act.
+In 2018 the New Zealand Council for Civil Liberties made a number of recommendations for reform of the act, including expanding coverage to Parliament, companies in which the government has majority control, and quasi-judicial agencies such as the Independent Police Complaints Authority; greater proactive release; limiting commercial and legal withholding grounds; and various measures to reduce political interference with the operation of the act.
 They recommended oversight by a specialist Open Government Commission, and criminal penalties for officials who subvert the law by destroying, falsifying or hiding official information.

-In 2018 the government included a commitment to investigate whether to conduct a formal review of the Act in its Open Government Partnership action plan.
-Originally this was planned as a "targetted engagement" consulting handpicked stakeholders, but after a public outcry a public consultation was held in March 2019.
-The decision on whether to review the Act was then pushed back.
-In July 2020 Justice Minister Andrew Little announced that the Act would be rewritten.
+In 2018 the government included a commitment to investigate whether to conduct a formal review of the act in its Open Government Partnership action plan.
+Originally this was planned as a "targeted engagement" consulting handpicked stakeholders, but after a public outcry a public consultation was held in March 2019.
+The decision on whether to review the act was then pushed back.
+In July 2020 Justice Minister Andrew Little announced that the act would be rewritten.
 In January 2021 his replacement, Kris Faafoi, said that a review would be delayed until "later in this parliamentary term".